beyondthefarewell/beyondthefarewell.github.io/index.md

 Remember [Power of Attorney](https://www.gov.uk/power-of-attorney) is valid only whilst the person is alive.

 ### Medical donation
-Needs to be done weeks or months in advance of the loss of someone and may or may not need their permission and thus for them to have mental capacity to do so.
+Needs to be done weeks or months in advance of the loss of someone and may, or may not, need their permission if they have mental capacity to do so.

 -   Donating organs or body to medical research - find out early, arrange well in advance of death.
 -   [Brain bank](https://presearch.com/search?q=brain+bank) - search the internet, there may be several to choose from.

 ### DNA Sample
--   Obtain a DNA kit and sample for genealogy purposes – more than one service is better, but may be expensive.
+-   Obtain a DNA kit and provide a DNA sample for genealogy purposes – more than one service is better, but may be expensive.
--   Keep DNA sample for prosperity or future analysis:
+-   Keep a DNA sample for prosperity or future analysis:
 	- Lock of hair?
 	- How to store to preserve and avoid further contamination?
 -   Your suggestions?

 ### Passing on the passwords, passphrases, encryption keys, usernames etc:
 With the agreement of the account holder consider becoming a joint account holder or administrator on the following, it will make matters easier to deal with beyond EOL.

 * Online banking, Insurance companies